St. William of Bourges

 His father initially intended for Guillaume to join the army.
 However, Guillaume took the ecclesiastical way of life instead.
 His ecclesial tutoring was handled by his uncle, the Soissons archdeacon Pierre (Peter the hermit).
 William eventually abandoned worldly pursuits and joined the Order of Grandmont.

-He stayed at the order for some time and followed their practices with immense dedication.
+He stayed with the order for some time and followed their practices with immense dedication.
 When he discovered that the members were no longer cordial with each other, he left and joined the Cistercians.
 At the Pontigny Abbey in France, he donned the habit and was soon made Prior.
 He was appointed Abbot of Fontaine-Jean Abbey in 1184.
-Also, in 1200, he was made the Abbot of Chaalis Abbey.
+Also in 1200, he was made abbot of Chaalis Abbey.

 Call to Dedication and Devotion

-In 1200, William was appointed the Archbishop of Bourges.
-He was reluctant to accept this new appointment because it meant abandoning his solitary life of meditation and prayers.
-Pope Innocent III as well as other religious superiors encouraged him to take the position.
+In 1200, William was appointed Archbishop of Bourges.
+He was reluctant to accept this new appointment because it meant abandoning his solitary life of meditation and prayer.
+Pope Innocent III, as well as other religious superiors, encouraged him to take the position.
 William agreed but continued his asceticism practices throughout the rest of his life.
-He always wore a shirt made from hair beneath his Bishop habit and completely gave up meat.
+He always wore a shirt made from hair beneath his bishop’s habit and completely gave up meat.

 Legacy